raminkhatami/nobleedingtr/README.md

 let a = tr.hello$welcomeToOurPage("Jack")
 ```

-the above item gets saved to `default.locale` as :
+The above item gets saved to `default.locale` as :

 ```txt
 @hello$welcomeToOurPage =